 This midscale hotel offers comfortable rooms with a rustic ambiance a short walk from the Historic Area.
 It is affiliated with the Marriott Bonvoy frequent-travel program.
 I often stay here for one- or two-night working get-aways to Williamsburg.

-The midscale Griffin Hotel offers a peaceful location, with a nature trail out back, a short walk from the Historic Area
+The midscale Griffin Hotel offers a quiet location, with a nature trail out back, a short walk from the Historic Area.

-The family-oriented Woodlands Hotel & Suites provides simple rooms and complementary breakfast.
+The family-oriented Woodlands Hotel & Suites provides simple rooms and complimentary breakfast.
 It is near the Colonial Williamsburg Visitor Center, a long walk or a short shuttle ride to the Historic Area.

 If you’re planning to spend most of your time elsewhere, or if you simply prefer not to stay on site, greater Williamsburg offers a range of hotels: